Project „Integrated Urban Development in Ukraine”

 Further work on implementing the Green Line as a good example of alternative connections in the city should be continued.

 This phase focuses on the network of cities and the exchange of experience between cities on development issues and best practices.

-The executive of the project “Integrated Urban Development in Ukraine” is the German governmental enterprise Deutsche Gesellschaft für Internationale Zusammenarbeit (GIZ) GmbH.
-It is funded by the Federal Ministry of Economic Cooperation and Development of Germany (BMZ) and State Secretariat of Switzerland for Economic Affairs (SECO).
-The project is implemented in the sphere of international cooperation for assisting development initiated by the governments of Ukraine, Federal Republic of Germany and Swiss Confederation.
+The project “Integrated Urban Development in Ukraine I and II” is implemented by Deutsche Gesellschaft für Internationale Zusammenarbeit (GIZ) GmbH and funded by the Federal Ministry of Economic Cooperation and Development of Germany (BMZ) and the State Secretariat of Switzerland for Economic Affairs (SECO).
+The Project is being implemented in the field of international cooperation to promote development at the initiative of the Governments of Ukraine, the Federal Republic of Germany and the Swiss Confederation.